-- ▶The opposing gas exchange between the CO2 of the air and the water-stream leaving the interstomatal cavity of the plant. - ▶The relative humidity and the photo-, growth- and maintenance-respiration (the principles of which are known).
+- ▶The opposing gas exchange between the CO2 of the air and the water-stream leaving the interstomatal cavity of the plant. - ▶The relative humidity, photosynthesis, growth rate and maintenance respiration (the principles of which are known).

 As already mentioned, through a second method the water status of the plant can be measured precisely.
 Therefore, for the first time it is possible to get data about metabolic processes in the plant, which to a large extent correlate with the moisture conditions in the cells.